- CLARA SCHUMANN Piano Trio in G minor, Op. 17

 - In-person event

-Our Festival Focus: Clara, Robert, Johannes celebrates the abiding friendship between Clara and Robert Schumann and Johannes Brahms who encouraged and inspired each other through lives of prolific creativity, troubling uncertainty, and perhaps even unrequited love.
+Our season-opening festival FOCUS: Clara, Robert, Johannes celebrates the abiding friendship between Clara and Robert Schumann and Johannes Brahms who encouraged and inspired each other through lives of prolific creativity, troubling uncertainty, and perhaps even unrequited love.

-Join us for an intimate afternoon of music at Carleton Dominion-Chalmers Centre as violinist and NACO Creative Partner James Ehnes joins forces with guest pianist Stewart Goodyear and NACO’s finest string players to perform works by Wieck Schumann, Schumann, and Brahms.
+Join us for an intimate afternoon of music at Carleton Dominion-Chalmers Centre as violinist and NACO Creative Partner James Ehnes joins forces with guest pianist Stewart Goodyear and NACO’s finest string players to perform works by Clara Schumann, Robert Schumann, and Brahms.

 Clara Wieck Schumann was wildly successful as a touring concert pianist and well-known as a composer too before her marriage to Robert, but she often struggled with self-doubt regarding her own creative abilities.
 Her lovely Piano Trio in G minor confirms her singular skill as a composer.